top of page

 Sports offered:

-Early Fall: tennis (boys and girls), cross country (boys and girls), and volleyball (girls).
+Early Fall: tennis (boys and girls), cross country (boys and girls), Football (boys), and volleyball (girls).

 Late Fall: soccer (boys and girls), wrestling (boys and girls), and swimming (boys and girls) goes through winter